West Palm Beach Workers’ Compensation Lawyers

-The insurance company is required to send you a brochure outlining your rights and responsibilities as an employee and additional information about Florida’s workers’ compensation law.
-The insurer will then begin its investigation into your claim to determine your eligibility for benefits.
+The insurance company is required to send you a brochure outlining your workers’ rights and responsibilities, and additional information about Florida’s workers’ compensation law.
+The insurer will then begin its investigation into your workers’ comp claim to determine your eligibility for benefits.

 When Should I Begin Receiving Benefits?

 If your claim is approved, you should receive your first check within 21 days of reporting your injury to your employer.
 If there is a delay, you should talk to a licensed workers’ compensation lawyer so he or she can try to find out what is going on.

 What Happens If My Employer Disputes My Injury?